 Water Sources & Infrastructure

 Water is delivered to the CPNMD water treatment plant which produces an average of two million gallons of water per day, except in peak summer months when four million gallons of water per day is more common.
 Treated water is then stored in the District's two storage tanks, and supplied to customers on demand.

-To help our community conserve water, we budget projected water usage for all customers.
+All CPNMD water customers have individualized water budgets based primarily on lot size.
+Additionally, all utility customers pay a customer service charge to offset metering and billing expenses, as well as a capital improvement fee designed to help pay for future renewable water supplies.
+CPNMD customers are currently charged for sewer based on their average winter water consumption.To help our community conserve water, we budget projected water usage for all customers.
 The water budget in CPNMD is designed to promote conservation and increase awareness of the amount of water a home needs for irrigation.
 The average home in the District uses more than four times more water in summer months than in winter, primarily for landscape irrigation.

 The water budget is designed to allocate the amount of water for irrigation needed based on the time of year and the lot size.
 During the seven-month irrigation season (April through October), all CPNMD residents are

 From October 1st through April 30th of each year, we utilize our renewable water stored in Chatfield Reservoir that travels through the Centennial Water & Sanitation District’s water-treatment system, through our existing interconnect pipeline, and into our water distribution system.
 From May 1st through September 30th of each year, we utilize our deep-water wells in the Denver Basin Aquifer System.